Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 # DON'T CLONE THIS REPO, IT WON'T WORK AS IT ALL DEPENDS ON THE PYTHON_EMBEDED TO WORK!

 ## I made Wan2GP Portable/Standalone for Windows that uses Nvidia GPU's only.
 1 click install with Sage Attention and Triton.
-It uses python_embeded 3.10.9, Torch 2.7.1 with Cuda 12.8 or whatever the newest Torch version for Cuda 12.8 is at the time of installation.
+It uses python_embeded 3.10.9, Torch 2.7.1 with Cuda 12.8.
 During installation it will update Wan2GP, install Torch etc..., Sage Attention, Triton and Create a Launch Wan2GP Desktop Shortcut.
 All Wan2GP updates comes directly from the original DeepBeepMeep/Wan2GP Repository.

 ## Click here to jump to Install 👉 [Installation](#-Installation) 👈